Betterment vs. SoFi Invest— Overview

 Customer support doesn’t matter, until you need it, and then – it’s important.

-Monday through Friday, Betterment offers daily phone customer service with separate numbers for help with the Betterment Everyday cash management products and investing/general questions.
+Monday through Friday, Betterment offers daily phone customer service with separate numbers for help with the Betterment Checking and Cash Reserve products and investing/general questions.
 On week-ends, email customer service is available.

 SoFi Invest offer phone support seven days a week.
 This is helpful when you want to talk to someone on the week-end.